fruit/sfCacheTaggingPlugin/README.markdown

                                             # Here you can switch to any other backend sf*Cache
                                             # (see Restrictions block for more info)
                 param: {}

+              logger:
+                class: sfCacheTagLogger     # to disable logger, set class to "sfNoLogger"
+                param:

+                  file:         %SF_LOG_DIR%/cache_%SF_ENVIRONMENT%.log   # log file location

+                  file_mode:    0640              # -rw-r----- (default: 0640)
+                  dir_mode:     0750              # drwxr-x--- (default: 0750)
+                  time_format:  "%Y-%b-%d %T%z"   # e.g. 2010-Sep-01 15:20:58+0300 (default: "%Y-%b-%d %T%z")

+                  format:       %char%        # %char% - Char explanation:
+                                              #   "g": content cache not found
+                                              #   "G": content cache is found
+                                              #   "l": could not lock the content or the tag
+                                              #   "L": content/tag was locked for writing
+                                              #   "s": could not write new values to the cache
+                                              #        (e.g. for lock reasons)
+                                              #   "S": new values are saved to the cache
+                                              #   "u": could not unlock the cache
+                                              #   "U": cache was unlocked
+                                              #   "t": cache tag was expired
+                                              #   "T": cache tag is up-to-date
+                                              #   "p": could not write new version of tag
+                                              #   "P": tag version is updated
+                                              #
+                                              # Chars in lower case indicate negative operation.
+                                              # Chars in upper case indicate positive operation.
+                                              #
+                                              # %time% - Time, when cache was accessed
+                                              # %key_data% - Cache name or tag name with its version
+                                              # %EOL% - Append \n in the end of line
+                                              # (e.g. "%time%:%char%:%key_data%%EOL%")

           view_cache_manager:
             class: sfViewCacheTagManager    # Extended sfViewCacheManager class